schouery/mv2020/registration.md

 ### Brazilian Final Class

 This class will have up to 90 students and we will focus on the next year Brazilian Finals.
 You should be able to compete next year.
+This class will be taught in Portuguese.

 ## Registration cost